-Sony Music is the latest creative occupier to relocate its local headquarters to Melbourne’s trendy Cremorne.
+Sony Music is the latest creative occupier to commit its local headquarters to Melbourne’s Richmond.

 The media and digital music company has leased all of 5 Stewart Street, opposite the busy Richmond train station, for a four year term, with four renewal options.

-The double-storey Cremorne building, with graffiti on its exterior walls, and bars on its windows, offers an ultra-modern interior.
+Its new double-storey headquarters, with graffiti on its exterior walls, and bars on its windows, offers an ultra-modern interior.

 It sold to an investor last year for $4.1 million, a value which reflected a suburb record land rate of $17,400 per square metre.

 The vendor and former occupier was developer LAS Group, which moved to St Kilda.